gravitational/teleport/rfd/0096-securing-docker-images.md

 ENTRYPOINT ["/bin/dumb-init", "teleport", "start", "-c", "/etc/teleport/teleport.yaml"]
 ```
 > **NOTE:** This unpack-and-copy installation method is only appropriate for
-> packages with no complex installation requirements, like post-inbstall hooks.
+> packages with no complex installation requirements, like post-install hooks.
 >
 > Also note that for the sake of clarity I'm only including one dependency package.
 > In the real distribution there would be multiple packages required.